AminAlam/ElecPhys/README.md

 ----------

 ElecPhys: A Python package for electrophysiology data analysis.
-It provides tools for data loading, conversion, preprocessing, and visualization.
+It provides tools for data loading, analysis, conversion, preprocessing, and visualization.

 ----------